tayloramurphy/dbt-extend/README.md

 ```

 #### frequency ([source](macros/schema_tests/frequency.sql))
-This schema test asserts that a tabel has records for every instance of the specified date part.
+This schema test asserts that a table has records for every instance of the specified date part.
 For example, if `date_part: day`, the test asserts whether the given model has rows for every day.
 The dates are bounded by the min and max dates in the model, or can be limited by the `filter_cond` argument.

 Parameters: